Announcing Little Bird Stories Volume II!

 (If you're into book design, you should probably follow Michel on Twitter.)

 Thank you again to everyone who submitted.
 You made me very proud.
-Stay in touch for details about next year’s contest (keep using the daily prompts — it’s not too early to start writing something for Little Bird 2013).
+Stay in touch for details about next year's contest.

 * Zsuzsi was relieved that the runners-up would be arranged in alphabetical order; having to put them in any order of preference would have been too difficult.